CodezPoet/code_examples/README.md

 ### Laravel

 Example of OOP MVC PHP in Laravel framework.
 The example code connects to the WordPress REST API and displays the resulting posts in HTML, using Blade templates.
+Since WordPress results can contain HTML, a HTML Purifier is used to output safely to the browser.

 ### Symfony